The Lifetimes Tour: Development

-On November 11, Perry revealed the tour would visit South America with Santiago, Chile, and Buenos Aires, Argentina, shows respectively taking place the following September 6 and 9.
+On November 11, Perry revealed the tour would visit South America with shows in Santiago, Chile, Buenos Aires, and Argentina taking place the following September.
 Two days later, shows in Brazil and Mexico were announced, with four total additional shows distributed between Mexico City, Monterrey and Guadalajara being added after the first dates sold out.
 Shows in the United Kingdom were announced on November 17, 2024, with one pound per ticket sold being donated to the Music Venue Trust.
-On November 21, 2024, she added a second show in London.
+On November 21, 2024, Perry added a second show in London.
 That same month, concerts in Canada were announced, and an additional concert in Buenos Aires was added, due to demand.

-On December 9, 2024, Perry announced eight European dates for the tour, with an extra concert added in Paris, due to demand three days later.
-A third date was later added after the two previous concerts sold out.
-On December 16, 2024, Perry announced a Bologna, Italy, date.
-On January 22, 2025, Perry announced a Munich, Germany, date.
-Five days later, concerts in the United States were announced, as well as a secondary date in Toronto, Canada.
-On January 29, 2025, Perry announced a Lyon, France, date.
-On February 6, 2025, Perry announced a Belfast, Northern Ireland, date.
-A second Belfast show was announced on February 14, 2025.
+On December 9, 2024, Perry announced eight European dates for the tour, ultimately with two extra concerts added in Paris due to demand.
+On December 16, 2024, Perry announced a Bologna, Italy, date, followed by the announcement of a Munich, Germany date on January 22, 2025, and a Lyon, France date on January 29, 2025.
+On January 27, 2025, concerts in the United States were announced, as well as a secondary date in Toronto, Canada.
+On February 6, 2025, Perry announced a Belfast, Northern Ireland, date, with a second Belfast show announced on February 14, 2025.
 On February 19, 2025, Perry announced a Hanover, Germany, date.
 The following day, dates labeled as the "final" Australian concerts were announced.
 On February 24, 2025, Perry announced Spain dates for the tour.

-On March 9, 2025, it was announced Rebecca Black would serve as a supporting act for the tour.
-The following month, during her flight into space aboard Blue Origin NS-31, Perry revealed the set list of the tour on a "butterfly-shaped piece of paper".
+American singer Rebecca Black was announced as a supporting act for the tour (pictured).

 Additionally, two concerts in Hangzhou, China, were announced on April 23, 2025.
-On the same day, Perry announced that Mexican DJ Mariana BO and Mexican band Midnight Generation will serve as the opening acts for the Mexican dates of the tour.
 Three additional concerts in Asia were revealed by AEG Presents.
-On May 30, 2025, Perry announced two Brazil dates scheduled to take place in Curitiba and Brasília respectively on September 16 and 19 that year.
-Australian electronic dance music DJ duo Kinder were announced as the opening act for the Australian leg.
-American electronic music DJ and production trio Cheat Codes serve as a supporting act on select dates in North America.
+On May 30, 2025, Perry announced two additional Brazil dates scheduled to take place in Curitiba and Brasília respectively on September 16 and 19 that year.
 A third Shanghai show and a second Saitama date were announced on July 16, 2025.
 The following day, a concert in Haikou, China, was announced.

+Supporting acts

+On March 9, 2025, it was announced Rebecca Black would serve as a supporting act for the tour.
+On April 23, 2025, Perry announced that Mexican DJ Mariana BO and Mexican band Midnight Generation will serve as the opening acts for the Mexican dates of the tour.
+In June 2025, Australian electronic dance music DJ duo Kinder were announced as the opening act for the Australian leg, followed in July by the announcement that American electronic music DJ and production trio Cheat Codes would be a supporting act on select dates in North America.
 On September 26, 2025, Perry announced opening acts for the UK and Europe legs, including Goldie Boutilier, Au/Ra and Becky Hill.